 The notion that light exposure may correct the body’s normal sleep patterns has been known to scientists for years.
 The latest research on light and AD patients is based on previous studies showing that some dementia patients benefit from increased daytime light exposure.
 Prior studies also observed that compensating for lost sleep during the day does not have the same effect as getting a good night’s sleep.

 If your loved one has been diagnosed with Alzheimer’s and you’re unsure what comes next, don’t hesitate to reach out to Home Care Assistance.
-We provide comprehensive elder care for seniors in Albuquerque, and all of our care services include the use of our Cognitive Therapeutics Method.
+We provide comprehensive home care, Albuquerque families can rely on.
+All of our care services include the use of our Cognitive Therapeutics Method.
 CTM is an activities-based program that helps slow cognitive decline and preserve mental acuity.
 Learn more by speaking with a dedicated Care Manager at 505-798-0800.